ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- PROVIDED  THAT  SUCH  CURTAILMENT  OR DISCONTINUANCE SHALL BE CONSISTENT WITH A PLAN FOR THE PHASE-OUT OF THE USE OF A GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSISTENCY WITH THE  CLIMATE  JUSTICE  AND  EMISSION  REDUCTION MANDATES  IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION LAW, INCLUDING THE OPPORTUNITY FOR THE FULL RECOVERY OF THE UTILITY'S INVEST- MENT IN SUCH  SYSTEM,  ENCOURAGING  NEIGHBORHOOD-SCALE  TRANSITIONS  FOR CLEAN  HEATING  AND  COOLING,  PRIORITIZING DISADVANTAGED COMMUNITIES AS DEFINED IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL  CONSERVATION  LAW, AND  ACCOMPANIED  BY  COORDINATION  ASSISTANCE  AND,  WHERE  REASONABLY REQUIRED, FINANCIAL ASSISTANCE IN THE  IDENTIFICATION  AND  ADOPTION  OF ALTERNATIVES,  AND  MAY  PROHIBIT  THE  USE  OF  NATURAL GAS IN WASTEFUL DEVICES AND PRACTICES, AS DEFINED BY THE COMMISSION, AND REQUIRE CONSER- VATION AND EFFICIENCY IN GAS USAGE.
+ PROVIDED  THAT  SUCH  CURTAILMENT  OR DISCONTINUANCE SHALL BE CONSISTENT WITH A PLAN FOR THE PHASE-OUT OF THE USE OF A GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSISTENCY WITH THE  CLIMATE  JUSTICE  AND  EMISSION  REDUCTION MANDATES  IN  CHAPTER  ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINE- TEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME  TO TIME,  ENCOURAGING  NEIGHBORHOOD-SCALE TRANSITIONS FOR CLEAN HEATING AND COOLING, PRIORITIZING DISADVANTAGED COMMUNITIES AS  DEFINED  IN  SECTION
+ S. 2016--A  9

+ 75-0101  OF THE ENVIRONMENTAL CONSERVATION LAW, AND ACCOMPANIED BY COOR- DINATION ASSISTANCE AND, WHERE REASONABLY REQUIRED, FINANCIAL ASSISTANCE IN THE IDENTIFICATION AND ADOPTION OF ALTERNATIVES, AND MAY PROHIBIT THE USE  OF NATURAL GAS IN WASTEFUL DEVICES AND PRACTICES, AS DEFINED BY THE COMMISSION, AND REQUIRE CONSERVATION AND EFFICIENCY IN GAS USAGE.
-  12-E. THE COMMISSION SHALL REVIEW THE  CAPITAL  CONSTRUCTION  PLAN  OF EACH  GAS CORPORATION AND ESTABLISH A PROCESS TO EXAMINE FEASIBLE ALTER- NATIVES TO SUCH CONSTRUCTION IN ORDER TO ACHIEVE  CONSISTENCY  WITH  THE CLIMATE  JUSTICE AND EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION  LAW,  ENCOURAGING  NEIGHBORHOOD-SCALE TRANSITIONS  AWAY  FROM  FUELS WITH HIGH LIFE-CYCLE GREENHOUSE GAS EMIS- SIONS AND ON-SITE CO-POLLUTANT EMISSIONS,  PRIORITIZING  LOW-TO-MODERATE INCOME  CUSTOMERS  AND  DISADVANTAGED  COMMUNITIES AS DEFINED IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION LAW.
+  12-E. THE COMMISSION SHALL REVIEW THE  CAPITAL  CONSTRUCTION  PLAN  OF EACH  GAS CORPORATION AND ESTABLISH A PROCESS TO EXAMINE FEASIBLE ALTER- NATIVES TO SUCH CONSTRUCTION IN ORDER TO ACHIEVE  CONSISTENCY  WITH  THE CLIMATE  JUSTICE  AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME, ENCOURAGING  NEIGHBORHOOD-SCALE TRANSITIONS  AWAY  FROM  FUELS WITH HIGH LIFE-CYCLE GREENHOUSE GAS EMIS- SIONS AND ON-SITE CO-POLLUTANT EMISSIONS,  PRIORITIZING  LOW-TO-MODERATE INCOME  CUSTOMERS  AND  DISADVANTAGED  COMMUNITIES AS DEFINED IN SECTION 75-0101 OF THE ENVIRONMENTAL  CONSERVATION  LAW.
 SUCH  PROCESS  SHALL INCLUDE  THRESHOLDS  AND  CRITERIA  FOR THE TYPES OF PROJECTS SUBJECT TO SUCH EXAMINATION.
 THE COMMISSION SHALL  REQUIRE  PARTICIPATION  IN  SUCH PROCESS BY EACH ELECTRIC CORPORATION WITH A SERVICE AREA OVERLAPPING THE